MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/site-recovery.md

 ms.service: Site Recovery
 ---

-# Azure Site Recovery modules for Node.js
+# Azure Site Recovery modules for JavaScript

 Site Recovery allows you to automate replication of Azure VMs between regions, on-premises virtual machines and physical servers to Azure, and on-premises machines to a secondary datacenter.